hlandau/ortega/rtg-spec.md

 The first segment contains unknown data which appears to be a set of key-value properties, with ASCII keys and binary values.
 The format is otherwise unknown.
+It also contains some code which can be called by the second segment if directed to by the host (via a SHM-based mailbox mechanism specific to the proprietary APE code).
+This functionality was not investigated but is believed to relate to boring platform management-related functionality (PLDM etc).

 The second segment is the ARM code to be executed by the APE.
 The Thumb 2 encoding is used.